Acanixz/MiniScraperJS/README.md

     "fileName": "./data/lastExtraction.json"
     }

-    2 - Install node.js if you haven't yet and to run just use node index.js on any program you like (Visual Studio Code)
+    2 - Install node.js if you haven't yet

+    3 - Install puppeteer using a terminal at the project's folder: npm i puppeteer

+    To run the program just type on a terminal: node index.js

     Running on a server (Using Heroku as a base for this):